 Black Rock Dam #26 and Sanctuary, Phoenixville, and Lock 60, Mont Clare – The Black Rock Sanctuary, a beautiful riverfront park, was once a basin for settling coal silt out of the Schuylkill.
 The Sanctuary contains acres of wetlands, woodlands and meadows and is dedicated to wildlife habitat and public use.
 Tour options include walking a circuit above the Black Rock Dam while learning about its role in the Schuylkill Project environmental cleanup of the 1940s.
 On the Mont Clare side of the river is Schuylkill Canal Park, featuring the restored Lock 60, 1836 locktender’s house, and Oakes Reach Canal.
 We can view the Black Rock fishway from the spillway abutment.
 Mostly paved surfaces.

-Pawlings Dam #27 and Walnut Hill Impoundment Basin 21 – This tour is new for 2016 and is for hikers, not strollers.
+Pawlings Dam #27 and Walnut Hill Impoundment Basin 21 – This new tour is for hikers, not strollers.
 We will walk part of the River Trail in the north section of Valley Forge Park, stopping to see the hidden ruins of Pawlings Dam of the Schuylkill Navigation, constructed in 1838.
 Next we do a loop across and atop the Impoundment Basin berm.
 Similar to Black Rock Sanctuary but untamed, Basin 21 was used to store coal silt after it was dredged from the river in a massive government cleanup called the Schuylkill Project, 1947-51.
 The Basin attracts wetland bird species.
 A fascinating terrain with several historic ruins.
 The path is mostly flat but parts may be muddy or overgrown.